A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

-An interaction $\eta$ in CC can be either a start, a value communication, a selection, or a delegation.
-In a start term $\scgenstart$, the processes $\pids p$ on the left synchronise at the public channel $a$ in order to create a new private session $k$ and spawn some new processes $\pids q$ ($k$ and $\pids q$ are bound to the continuation).
-Each process is annotated with the role it plays in the created session.
-Roles are ranged over by $\role A, \role B, \role C, \ldots$.
-They are used in the typing discipline of CC to check whether sessions are used according to protocol specifications, given as multiparty session types~\cite{HYC08}.
 In a value communication $\scgencom$, process $\pid p$ sends its evaluation of expression $e$ over session $k$ to process $\pid q$, which stores the result in its local variable $x$; the name $x$ appearing under $\pid q$ is bound to the continuation.
-Differently from MC, where each process has only one memory cell accessed through the placeholder $\pcont$, in CC each process has an unbounded number of cells (variables).
-Selections in CC, of the form $\scgensel$, are very similar to those in MC: the only difference is that we also have to write which role each process plays and the session used for communicating.
-In a delegation term $\scgendel$, process $\pid p$ delegates its role $\role C$ in session $k'$ to process $\pid q$; delegation in CC is a typed form of channel mobility, inspired by the $\pi$-calculus.
+Differently from CC, where each process has only one memory cell accessed through the placeholder $\pcont$, in ChC each process has an unbounded number of cells (variables).
+Selections in ChC, of the form $\scgensel$, are very similar to those in CC: the only difference is that we also have to write which role each process plays and the session used for communicating.
+In a delegation term $\scgendel$, process $\pid p$ delegates its role $\role C$ in session $k'$ to process $\pid q$; delegation in ChC is a typed form of channel mobility, inspired by the $\pi$-calculus.

 In a conditional, process $\pid p$ chooses a continuation based on whether the expressions $e$ and $e'$ evaluate to the same value according to its own local state.
 The restriction term $\res r C$ is standard and binds the scope of $r$ (which can be either a process name $\pid p$ or a session channel name $k$) to $C$.
 Finally, in the definition of a recursive procedure, the parameters $\til D$ indicate which processes are used in the body of the procedure and which variables and sessions are used by each process.
 In the invocation of a procedure $\scgencall$, each process can pass generic expressions as parameters to itself.